Things you wanted to know about Semlor but were afraid to ask

 Yes, Semla Hayak, Semla Blair and Semla Norén.
 Måns Semlalöv.
 Many people love the Semlas.
 Sorry, Semlor.

 Can semla-eating be sexy?

 Yes.
 Also, if you bring your loved one semlor, they will love you even more.
 It’s a little known fact.
 Try it.

 Can I get other varieties?

 Yes, it’s actually becoming a Swedish sport to come up with different varieties.
-This year, someone even made a semla-flavour water.
+Last year, someone even made a semla-flavour water.
 And semla flavoured beer.
 And Nacho Semlor.

-Here at ScandiKitchen, we created 15 different kinds this year – read all about them here.
+Here at ScandiKitchen, we created 15 different kinds last year – read all about them here.

 Keep an eye on our social media for when they’ll be on sale.

-*Okay, we may have made that bit up.
+*Okay, we may have made that bit up about Finland.